 Pupils from Y5 and Y6 have the opportunity to spend 3 days in the Youth Ministry Retreat each year.
 They spend time alongside pupils from other schools to develop and understand their faith and importance, while recognising how they can support the faith journey of others.

 Alongside this, Y6 children take part in a Faith day, led by the YMT, alongside hundreds of other pupils in the Diocese.
 Our choir take part in many parish events, including ‘The Big Sing’ with choirs from other schools, while 2 of our pupils formed part of the BCCET choir singing at the Headteacher Mass in November.
-Each class has the opportunity to lead a whole school liturgy, at least once a year, while also taking roles in the many collective worship events through the Liturgical year.
+Each class has the opportunity to lead a whole school liturgy or Mass, at least once a year, while also taking roles in the many collective worship events through the Liturgical year.

 Learning Environment